-Exelon Generation Company, LLC (Exelon) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+Exelon Generation Company, LLC (Applicant) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.

-Comments, protests or requests to intervene must be submitted on or before March 23, 2004.
+Comments, protests, or motions to intervene must be submitted on or before July 30, 2014.

 BILLING CODE 6450-01-P